shafayatC/Athena/README.md

-# Athena Front End Responsive Design
+# Athena : Responsive Web design
 ## About
-Athena is an unique design.
-Athena is responsive for all devices.
+Athena is an unique design and also responsive for all devices.

 [Live Site](https://athena-7b351.web.app/)